duong233/duong233/README.md

 ### Hi there 👋
-I am Dương, i am AI engineer
+I am Dương, i am AI engineer.\
 Passionate about learning language models.
+- 🔭 I’m currently working on Computer Vision.
-- 🌱 I’m currently learning Computer Engineering at Hanoi University of Science and Technology
+- 🌱 I’m currently learning Computer Engineering at the School of Information and Communication Technology( not graduated yet hehe )
+- 👯 I’m looking to collaborate on papers related to the Language model area
-- 🤔 I’m looking for help with Data Science
+- 🤔 I’m looking for help with French.
-- 📫 How to reach me: this is my email address so you can contact with: duong.vt2332k@gmail.com
+- 📫 How to reach me: feel free to contact with me at: duong.vt2332k@gmail.com
-- 😄 Pronouns: DO WHAT YOU LOVE, LOVE WHAT YOU DO
+- 😄 Pronouns: DON'T WASTE YOUR YOUTH, ENJOY EVERY SINGLE MOMENT WITH YOUR BELOVED PEOPLE
-- ⚡ Fun fact: I kinda like football, send me msg if you want to play a match with my team haha
+- ⚡ Fun fact: I kinda like football, send me a msg if you want to play a match with my team haha 😄

 ### :hammer_and_wrench: Languages and Tools :
 <div>